 Eat your meal in the evening.

-Snacking on fruit and vegetables during the day suppresses your appetite so you will be able to eat less overall.
+Snacking on fruit and vegetables (if necessary) during the day suppresses your appetite so you will be able to eat less overall.

 No need to keep track of calories.

 The amount you eat will depend on you and vary each day.
-Consuming plenty of calories ensures that your metabolism will stay high and you'll lose weight.
+Consuming plenty of calories ensures that your metabolism will stay high and you'll still continue to lose weight.

-By choosing raw vegetables and low-sugar fruit, your body gets the fiber and minerals it needs to function before and after your meal.
+By choosing vegetables and low-sugar fruit, your body can get fiber and minerals to stay satisfied before or after your meal.